mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 spacers who sometimes frequent dubious places and take appropriate precautions.
 However, it can be hard to tell streetwise good guys from the bad apples.
-The Travellers’ Aid Society
+The Travellers' Aid Society
-Ironically, while many Travellers are members of and make use of The Travellers’ Aid Society (TAS), it was set up to assist the more mundane traveller (no capital T).
+Ironically, while many Travellers are members of and make use of The Travellers' Aid Society (TAS), it was set up to assist the more mundane traveller (no capital T).
 TAS maintains a chain of hostels which vary considerably in quality from excellent hotels to draughty shacks, and provides information to its members about local